RxLaboratory/Ramses-Server/README.md

 This server is a simple REST API implemantation in *PHP* to store the data in a MySQL Database.
 See the [developer documentation](http://ramses.rxlab.io) for [the reference of the API](http://ramses.rxlab.guide/dev/server-reference/).

+## Python client

+We provide a very simple example implementation of client in Python, available in [py_client](py_client).
+You can use this client to test the server from a terminal.

 ## Quick reference

 This is a quick overview as a reminder, the [developer documentation and all references](http://ramses.rxlab.io) being available on [ramses.rxlab.io](http://ramses.rxlab.io)